Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Energy costs power consumption in kW × 24 × price per kWh Daily electricity consumption cost

-Net profit revenue - energy - pool fee - cooling - maintenance - downtime Profit after deducting operating expenses
+Actual profit revenue - energy - pool fee - cooling - maintenance - downtime Profit after deducting operating expenses

 ROI equipment cost / actual daily profit Number of days required to recoup the investment